syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-odt.md

 {% endhighlight %}

 {% highlight UWP %}
-//"App" is the class of Portable project.
+//"App" is the class of Portable project
 Assembly assembly = typeof(App).GetTypeInfo().Assembly;
-//Opens an existing document from file system through constructor of WordDocument class using (WordDocument document = new WordDocument((assembly.GetManifestResourceStream("CreateWordSample.Assets.Test.docx")),
+//Opens an existing document from file system through constructor of WordDocument class using (WordDocument document = new WordDocument((assembly.GetManifestResourceStream("Sample.Assets.Template.docx")),
               FormatType.Docx))
 {
     MemoryStream stream = new MemoryStream();